ramalho/expygo/README.md

 On GNU/Linux (Ubuntu 16.04) I found it easier to pip-install the 3rd-party `scrypt` package by Magnus Hallin ([available on Pypi](https://pypi.python.org/pypi/scrypt/)) than compiling OpenSSL 1.1 and Python 3.6.
 However, because `scrypt` relies on C code, installing it on some environments is difficult.

+#### Ease of distribuition

-This highlights a major deficiency of Python for building utilities like `passdrill`: dealing with external dependencies, particularly when they need to be compiled in some other language.
+The issues with **scrypt** described above exemplify a major deficiency of Python for building utilities like `passdrill`: dealing with external dependencies, particularly when they need to be compiled in some other language.
 I did not invest the time to setup a C compiler to build `scrypt` on Windows.
 As a work around, if the `scrypt` package cannot be imported, `passdrill.py` displays a warning and falls back to using the less secure `hashlib.pbkdf2_hmac` derivation function from the Python 3.6 standard library.

+The problem with installing dependencies does not affect only the Python programmer: it affects end users as well: they also must deal with these issues to run any script I write with external dependencies.

-In contrast, Go compiles to static, stand-alone executables that can be easily compiled and distributed in binary form.
+In contrast, `go build` compiles to static, stand-alone executables that can be easily distributed in binary form.
 In addition, because the performance of Go code is comparable to C, Go projects don't depend on external C libraries as much as Python projects do.

 ### Contributors welcome!

 I am an experienced Pythonista but a newbie Gopher.
 If you know how to improve either version, please post an issue or send a pull request.
 Thanks!

+If you'd like to ask questions or give direct feedback, please tweet me: [@ramalhoorg](https://twitter.com/ramalhoorg)